📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Public

-PI Contribution Dr Rosalynd Johnson and the the Clinical Research Facility provide excess blood taken from patients with CLL for our research.
+PI Contribution Dr Rosalynd Johnson and the the Clinical Research Facility provide blood taken from patients with CLL for our research.
 Patients are consented as per our ethical approval.
 We have NIHR adoption with provides us with some Research Nurse time to consent patients and collect samples for this study.
 The NIHR adoption provides funding towards the Research Nurse salary and overheads of the hospital.
 This NIHR adoption and the previous collaboration with Dr Rosalynd Johnson has been on-going since 2017.
-Many of the samples used for this project are historic samples acquired and banked since 2017 so I have put the date as 2017.
+Some of the samples used for this project are historic samples acquired and banked from 2017, however it is an ongoing collaboration and many have been banked and used in the duration of the project.
+When I put 2017 on your system this shows as 'prior to this grant' on your system and so I have now put the date as 2021.

 Collaborator Contribution Dr Rosalynd Johnson and the the Clinical Research Facility provide excess blood taken from patients with CLL for our research.
 Patients are consented as per our ethical approval.
 We have NIHR adoption with provides us with some Research Nurse time to consent patients and collect samples for this study.
 These samples and the clinical information provided are invaluable to our research and this project is dependent on this provision of primary patient material.